 There was also a piano in there.
 We both took lessons but Ben went a lot farther than I, achieving levels of local celebrity status on piano.
 Ben’s older brother Noah was an idol of mine.
 He always had the most incredible ideas about what we should all do together.
 He would make up elaborate games or he would teach us how to be artistic.

 Sometimes we would get to play hide-and-go-seek in their house on the second floor and sometimes, when Mrs McNeil wasn’t aware, even in the Attic.
 There were secret hiding places and cupboards everywhere.
-Ben’s room had a secret room inside his closet.
+Paul’s room had a secret room inside his closet.
 We spent hours in there.
 Their house was so much fun!
 During one game, we looked high and low for teen-aged Ethan who would have been the same age as my brother Mark.
 No matter what we did, he was nowhere to be found.
 Finally, we checked the cupboards that ran along the top of the twelve foot walls in the rec-room.
 There he was.
 I could never understand how he had managed to get up there.
 I was impressed.
 Playing with the MacNeils was so much fun!
 We would never want to go home at the end of the evening, when it was time.
-We would hear Dr. McNeil shout: ‘It’s time for the Players to go home!”
+We would hear Dr. McNeil shout: ‘It’s time for your friends to go home!”
 We would quietly make our way home, back to our boring little bungalow next door.

 The MacNeils had a cupboard in their kitchen that was stuffed full of cookies and sugary cereals.
 At our house, we had gingersnaps, and that was on a good day, and then only two each and they were never just sitting in the cupboard.
 They were hidden.
 The cereal choices at our place were simple: puffed wheat, puffed rice or shredded wheat.
 Sometimes, if we were good, we got plain Cheerios or Shreddies.